Muscle Loss After 45: The Hidden Reason Your Metabolism Slows in Midlife

-Muscle loss after 45 is one of the main reasons metabolism starts to slow in midlife.
-Many women notice that weight becomes harder to manage, even when they are eating the same foods and staying just as active as before.
+Muscle loss after 45 is one of the most overlooked reasons metabolism slows in midlife.
+Many women notice that weight gain happens faster, energy feels lower, and fat—especially around the belly—becomes harder to lose, even when lifestyle habits have not changed.

 What Is Muscle Loss After 45?